Research

 Not only large and medium-sized companies benefit from these results, but also the numerous craft enterprises in the region.

-The laboratory is accredited by the German Accreditation Body (DAkkS) according to DIN EN 17025 and certified according to DIN EN ISO 9001.
+Our test laboratory is accredited by the German Accreditation Body (DAkkS) in accordance with DIN EN 17025 and certified in accordance with DIN EN ISO 9001.

 current investments in research